Kenny2github/mw-api-client/README.rst

-A really simple MediaWiki API client for the Scratch Wiki.
+A really simple MediaWiki API client.

 Can: